ravichandra-k/Final-Project-Future-Ready-Talent/README.md

 IDE: VS-Code

-Note: Bot is deployed on contact page

 ### Industry :
 Lifestyle

 ### Project Title :
-E-Commerce Website with FAQ Bot
+E-Commerce Website

 ### Problem Statement/Opportunity :
-An e-commerce company wants to build a sample Front End prototype website for their business as the online shopping industry has been growing at an incredible rate, and so have ecommerce challenges.
-To build a whole website they have chosen Azure Cloud Platform.
-Build a website that have: Home Page, Product detail Page, Cart, Product Category Page, Checkout Page along with FAQ Bot deployed on Website for customers help.
+Because the online shopping market, as well as e-commerce issues, has been increasing at an astounding rate, an e-commerce company wishes to build a sample Front End prototype website for their business.
+They chose Azure Cloud Platform to develop the entire website.
+Create a website with the following pages: Home Page, Product Detail Page, Cart, Product Category Page, Checkout Page, and FAQ Bot for customer assistance.

 ### Project Description :
-Core Idea of Project is to build an sample prototype E-Commerce Website with FAQ Bot for a business company with the help of HTML, CSS, JAVASCRIPT, BOOTSTRAP.
-The business-to-consumer aspect of product commerce (e-commerce) is the most visible business use of the World Wide Web.
-The primary goal of sample prototype an e-commerce site is to sell goods online with solving problems of customer speedily via FAQ Bot .
-This project deals with developing an e-commerce website for Online Product Sale.
-It provides the user with a catalog of different product available for purchase in the store.
-In order to facilitate online purchase a shopping cart is provided to the user.
-We are using Azure Technologies with GitHub to complete this project.
+The main goal of the project is to create a sample prototype E-Commerce Website with a FAQ Bot for a business using HTML, CSS, JAVASCRIPT, and BOOTSTRAP.
+The most prominent business usage of the World Wide Web is the business-to-consumer element of product commerce (e-commerce).
+The main purpose of a sample prototype of an e-commerce site is to sell things online while also quickly handling client questions using a FAQ Bot.
+This project entails the creation of an e-commerce website for the sale of online products.
+It shows the user a catalogue of various products that may be purchased in the store.
+A shopping cart is supplied to the user to make online purchases easier.
+This project is being completed with Azure Technologies and GitHub.

 ### Primary Azure Technology :